 You will receive a confirmation email with a receipt of your booking.

 We will send you a digital copy of the event manual in a few months before the race.

 No, you will pick up your timing chip and race number at the registration desk on race day.

-No, we are not able to allow dogs on the course for this event.
+No, we are not insured to allow dogs on the course for this event.

-Yes, headphones are permitted, however we ask that you remove them for the start of the race and at any road crossings.
+Yes, headphones are permitted, however it is essential that you remove them for the start of the race and at any road crossings.

 The course will be fully marked with navigation signs and aided by course marshals.

 There will be toilets available at the event base along with at the Hastoe Village Hall aid station.

 The course is predominately off road on well maintained public footpaths and isn't particularly technical.